artisan-roaster-scope/artisan/_docs/26-roast-reports.md

 You can also run individual roast reports.
 These are useful for analyzing an individual roast.
 As they are static HTML page.
 Hard to screen shot all at once.

 ![roast report 1](/assets/images/gsg/Roast Report 1.png)![roast report 2](/assets/images/gsg/Roast Report 2.png)

+*Exporting Roast Report*

+Under File>Export, you can now export directly into Excel as well as Probat Pilot 1.4, Artisan CSV or JSON, or RoastLogger format.